mouseless/baked/docs/layers/http-server.md

   along with a `ConfigurationManager` instance.
 - `Build`: This phase adds all services from dependency injection layer to the services in `WebApplicationBuilder` instance.
-Then builds the app and adds the `WebApplication` instance to the application context along with the `IServiceProvider`.
+Then builds the app and adds the `WebApplication` instance to the application context.
 - `Run`: This phase is added internally and is the latest phase in an application.
 It is not allowed to provide a configuration at this phase since it runs the `WebApplication` instance during phase initialization.